ADA-GWU/image-sensing-and-digital-image-AbdullaAsg/README.md

 image-sensing-and-digital-image-AbdullaAsg created by GitHub Classroom This assignment is implemented according to the Computer Vision couse work.
 Written code implements the followings:

-1.Reading 4 images from Original_images folder
+1. Reading 4 images from Original_images folder

 2. Converting RGB images to Grayscale format